Edward Doyley1

 M, #126545, b.
 1495, d.
 1561

-Sir John Arundell was born in 1495.1 He married, secondly, unknown Erisy.1 He married, firstly, unknown Bevil.1 He died in 1561.1 He was buried at Stratton Church, Stratton, Cornwall, England.1
+Sir John Arundell was born in 1495.1 He was the son of Sir John Arundell and Jane Grenville.2 He married, secondly, Julian Erisey, daughter of Jacob Erisey.1 He married, firstly, Mary Beville, daughter of John Beville.1 He died in 1561.1 He was buried at Stratton Church, Stratton, Cornwall, EnglandG.1

-Sir John Arundell also went by the nick-name of Jack of Tilbury.2 He was invested as a Knight in 1513 at the Battle of the Spurs.1 He held the office of Sheriff of Cornwall.1 He held the office of Vice-Admiral of the West, under King Henry VII and Henry VIII.1 He has an extensive biographical entry in the Dictionary of National Biography.1
+Sir John Arundell also went by the nick-name of Jack of Tilbury.3 He was appointed Knight in 1513 at the Battle of the Spurs.1 He held the office of Sheriff of Cornwall.1 He held the office of Vice-Admiral of the West, under King Henry VII and Henry VIII.1 He lived at Trerice, Cornwall, England.2 He has an extensive biographical entry in the Dictionary of National Biography.1

 Citations